radiant-rstats/docs/model/app/mnl.Rmd

 * Confidence intervals: Coefficient confidence intervals
 * RRRs: Relative Risk Ratios with confidence intervals
 * Confusion: A confusion matrix that shows the (lack) of consistency between (1) the actual classes observed in the data and (2) the classes predicted as most likely by the model.

-We can use the _Predict_ tab to predict probabilities of each of the different response variable levels based different values of the explanatory variable(s).
-First, select the type of input for prediction using the `Prediction input type` dropdown.
-Choose either an existing dataset for prediction ("Data") or specify a command ("Command") to generate the prediction inputs.
-If you choose to enter a command you must specify at least one variable and one value to get a prediction.
-If you do not specify a value for each variable in the model either the mean value or the most frequent level will be used.
-It is only possible to predict outcomes based on variables used in the model (e.g., `price.heinz32` must be one of the selected explanatory variables to predict the probability of choosing to buy `heinz32` when priced at \$3.80.

-* To predict the probability of choosing `hunts32` when a display is available in stores use `disp.hunts32 = "yes"` and press enter
-* To predict the probability of choosing `heinz28` when priced between $3 and \$6 at 10 cent intervals type `price.heinz28 = seq(3, 6, 0.1)` and press enter
-* To predict the probability of choosing `heinz41` when the brand is (not) on display and (not) featured type `disp.heinz41 = c("yes", "no"), feat.heinz41 = c("yes", "no")` and press enter

-To generate predicted values for all cases in, for example, the `ketchup` dataset select `Data` from the `Prediction input` dropdown and then select the `ketchup` dataset.
-You can also create a dataset for input in _Data > Transform_ using `Expand grid` or in a spreadsheet and then paste it into Radiant through the _Data > Manage_ tab.

-Once the desired predictions have been generated they can be saved to a CSV file by clicking the download icon on the top right of the screen.
-To add predictions to the dataset used for estimation, click the `Store` button.
-Note that MNL models generate as many columns of probabilities as there are levels in the categorical response variable.
-If you want to store only the predictions for the first level (e.g., `heinz28`), provide only one name in the `Store predictions` input.
-If you want to store predictions for all ketchup brands, enter four variable names, separated by a comma.

 ### Example: Choice of ketchup brands